 When you're looking at the cost to install any kind of equipment, it helps to understand two things:

-1. How much is the unit itself?
+How much is the unit itself?

-2. How much time/labor does it typically take to install it?
+How much time/labor does it typically take to install it?

 You'll need to know how many wall units you need.
 Think about which areas you want to heat and cool.
 You can combine some spaces if they're open and next to one another, or they may need split up if they are larger spaces (like in a long garage space).
 These combined and broken down spaces are called "zones" and you will need one wall unit for each zone you have.
 When you have multiple wall units, this is referred to as a multi-head system.
 One outside condenser unit is designed to support multiple indoor units, so calculate your costs accordingly.
-Because we deal in Mitsubishi, we will be basing our average costs off of this brand and the pricing options we will have available as a certified dealer.
+Because we deal in Mitsubishi, we will be basing our average costs on this brand and the pricing options we will have available as a certified dealer.
 (Diamond Dealer & Ductless Pro)

 Labor is going to vary depending on your situation.
 The easiest set up would be an outdoor unit directly outside of the indoor unit, with minimal distance between the two.
 The further away from each other they are, and the more indoor units that need installed, the more labor the install is going to take.
 Standard labor costs run anywhere between $1600 and $3000 on average.
 Again, this could be lower or higher depending on labor rates in your area.